 Chalmette is a medium-sized town located in the state of Louisiana.
 With a population of 20,723 people and eight constituent neighborhoods, Chalmette is the 25th largest community in Louisiana.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Chalmette is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Chalmette is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Chalmette is a town of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Chalmette who work in office and administrative support (12.43%), sales jobs (11.25%), and healthcare (6.07%).
+There are especially a lot of people living in Chalmette who work in office and administrative support (13.98%), sales jobs (10.75%), and food service (6.33%).

 The most common language spoken in Chalmette is English.
 Other important languages spoken here include Spanish and Vietnamese.